erawn/Digital-Workshop-For-Artists-2020/README.md

 Project 2 – Interaction

-Project 3 – Data

-Project 4 – Final Project
+Project 3 – Final Project

 ## Assignment Structure
 Every week students will post a work update to (very) briefly discuss each meeting.
 In addition, there will be weekly reading assignments, usually with a small prompt to guide your thinking and occasionally a required response (no more than a few sentences). **To submit the reading response, just paste it as a note in your Slide on the class slide deck**